wp-plugins/events-manager-extended/readme.txt

 * Bugfix: get rid of some php notices in the event creation form

 = 4.0.1 =
+* Feature: added placeholder #_EVENTPRICE, so you can show the price for an event
 * Bugfix: price can now be more than two digits
 * Bugfix: fixed two small issuess in eme_rsvp.php